TheClayFerg/WorldWideWonders/README.md

 Bytejam2025

-make sure to commit by to your branch buy using the following git command:
+make sure to commit by to your branch by using the following git command:

 -- git switch "your branch name"

-please make a pull request to Development with capital D
+please push to Development with capital D